PennockProjects/JAMStart/content/blog/2024/SiteBuild.md

     <NuxtPage />
   </NuxtLayout>
 ```
-You assign custom layouts for a page in the following three ways (using the custom `another.vue` layout in the examples)
+You assign custom layouts for a page in the following three ways (using the custom `another.vue` layout in the `code` directory)
 1. override globally in the `<NuxtLayout :name="another"` element and name in `app.vue`
 2. On the page in script setup use Nuxt `definePageMeta` with the name of the layout in the `layout` property, like this.
 ```js